fetchai/agents-aea/docs/oef-ledger.md

 <div class="admonition note">
   <p class="admonition-title">Note</p>
   <p>In the current implementation agents act as clients to the OEF node.
-We are working on a fully decentralized peer-to-peer implementation which will remove the need for a central entity.<a href="https://github.com/fetchai/agents-aea" target="_blank">here</a>.</p>
+We are working on a fully decentralized peer-to-peer implementation which will remove the need for a central entity.</p>
 </div>